and exam will contain questions about DD elements.

 You have to memorize quite a lot of web.xml tags , you will get questions from web.xml tags.

 If it's not necessary then it should be able to create an web application that acceses servlets without a WEB-INF directory.
 I have never seen this.
 If I can see and reproduce such a setup then I'll know that the WEB-INF is not necessary.
 Unless I see and test such a setup I'll believe that WEB-INF is necessary.

 Of course, WEB-INF may be needed to run Servlets.
 But one can write JSPs with Scriptlets and Declaratives and call them from tomcat/webapps ( to mean that a registerd application can be run ) WITHOUT any WEB-INF directory.
 Well, JSP is a web component.

-If I can wind back this discussion a little, "Is the WEB-INF directory mandatory in a web application??"
+"Is the WEB-INF directory mandatory in a web application??"

 I take the expression "web application" to mean the things I expect and are most common to find in a web application (the stuff that the SCWCD exam covers).
 Thus a meaningful web application might contain JSP, Servlets, Custom Tags, TagFiles and configuration informatin stored in the WEB.XML.
 If that is what a web application is then you must have a WEB-INF directory.

 It is however possible to execute JSP files without a WEB-INF directory, but in my view a meaningful web application is more than JSP files.
 In short, for the purpose of the exam a web application will need a WEB-INF directory.

 I am awaiting anyone giving me an example of executing servlets without the presence of WEB-INF, any takers?

 If the DD is mandatory, then WEB-INF should be mandatory too.
 How would you put the web.xml file inside the WEB-INF directory (the only place the DD can be) if you haven't that directory inside your web application root path?